Arithmetic Satake compactifications and algebraic Drinfeld modular forms: Generalized Hasse invariants and -rank strata

 Put $\zeta_A(s):=\zeta_F^\infty(s)=\zeta_F(s) (1-q_\infty^{-s})$ and

 Then $|\zeta_{F}^{\infty v}(-i)|=|\zeta_A(-i)|(q_v^i-1)$ and $N(r,\grn,v)\le c(r,A,\grn) \prod_{i=1}^r (q_v^i-1)$.
 Thus, we obtain the asymptotic behavior for $N(r,\grn, v)$ when $v$ varies:

 \begin{remark} Theorem~\ref{HI.6} is the function field analogue of a theorem of Serre \cite{serre:quat} which describes elliptic modular forms modulo $p$ by quaternion algebras.
 In \cite{ghitza:thesis} Ghitza generalized Serre's theorem to Siegel modular forms (mod $p$).
 Ghitza followed Serre's idea by restricting modular forms (mod $p$) to the superspecial locus, but he also gives an argument which applies the Kodaira-Spencer map, due to the lack of generalized Hasse invariants.
 Instead of using the Kodaira-Spencer map argument, we use generalized Hasse invariants; this is more direct and also close to Serre's original proof.
 Our proof also shows that the prime-to-$v\grn$ Hecke eigensystems arising from every intermediate stratum are the same.
-The argument used by Ghitza (also used by Reduzzi \cite{reduzzi:2013}) should lead to another proof of Theorem~\ref{HI.6}, which does not rely on the existence of generalized Hasse invariants.
-We leave the details to the reader.
-We remark that the construction of generalized Hasse invariants for Shimura varieties of PEL-type is known recently due to the work of Boxer \cite{boxer} and of Goldring and Koskivirta \cite{goldring-koskivirta:15}. \end{remark}
+We remark that the construction of generalized Hasse invariants for Shimura varieties of PEL-type is known recently due to the work of Boxer \cite{boxer} and of Goldring and Koskivirta \cite{goldring-koskivirta:19}. \end{remark}